 Many Middlebury students apply directly, as visiting/study abroad students, to universities in the U.K. and Ireland and make arrangements independently with the university.
-British and Irish universities have made the recruitment of study abroad students a high priority and have procedures for orienting and integrating these students into their academic and residential programs.
+Many British and Irish universities have procedures for orienting and integrating these students into their academic and residential programs.

-It is also possible to attend a university in the U.K. or Ireland through a U.S.-sponsored program provider.
+It is also possible to attend a university in the U.K. or Ireland through a U.S.sponsored program provider.
 In this format, the program provider takes care of most of the practical arrangements and provides more services and support.
 Many universities in the United Kingdom and Ireland are affiliated with a number of program providers and welcome applicants whether they apply directly or through a program provider.
 Program providers offer services for which they charge fees.
-The program providers with which Middlebury has the most experience are the Arcadia University College of Global Studies and IFSA-Butler.
+The program providers with which Middlebury has the most experience and which are regularly approved are the Arcadia University College of Global Studies and IFSA-Butler.